Today marks exactly one week that I have lived in Geneva, Switzerland. In this short period of time, I have:

 A couple of other miscellaneous items from the museum that I liked.
 This was a chair for a mayor.
 Yes, a MAYOR.

 This bear gave me ten extra years of life.
-I was so mad they didn’t have postcards of it — or any swordsman bear, really — in the gift shop.
+I was so disappointed that they didn’t have postcards of it — or any swordsman bear, really — in the gift shop.

-Bears are the mascot of Bern, so after the museum, I went to see the “bear pit” — an enclosure on the banks of the river where an actual bear family lives.
+Bears are the mascot of Bern, so after the museum, I went to see the “bear pit” — an enclosure on the banks of the river where an actual family of bears lives.
 It was a heavenly, scenic walk through some very lovely neighborhoods.

 I don’t have any great footage of the bear family because I was afraid that I’d drop my phone and then the bears would have it.

-After I saw the bears, I just sort of walked around and chilled.
+After I saw the bears, I just sort of walked around and took in the old town.

 And then it was time to go back.
 The view of Lake Geneva from the train was… *chef’s kiss*

+According to my phone, I walked 20,341 steps on this day, or 8.3 miles.
 What a fantastic day.
-According to my phone, I walked 20,341 steps on this day, or 8.3 miles.
-Naturally I crashed the following day and could not crawl out of bed.
-One step forward, two steps back?